 Hu Tieu Nam Vang.
 This dish is a signature of the Cambodian and the people in Southwest Vietnam.
 It is a kind of rice noodle but not soft like Pho.
-The dish usually served with shrimp, pork, fried shallots, peanuts, and bean sprout.
+The dish is usually served with shrimp, pork, fried shallots, peanuts, and bean sprout.
 Come here, and you can try the authentic taste of Hu Tieu Nam Vang, a typical dish in Vietnamese breakfast made by people from its origin, for about VND 40,000.

 Bun Num Bo Choc.
-Bun Num Bo Choc is the dish that you can hardly find anywhere else in Ho Chi Minh City.
-It is originated from Cambodia, made of vermicelli, snakehead, and turmeric-colored soup.
+Bun Num Bo Choc is a dish that you can hardly find anywhere else in Ho Chi Minh City.
+It is originated in Cambodia, made of vermicelli, snakehead, and turmeric-colored soup.
 You can have a bowl of this special dish for only VND 40,000.

 Cambodian Sweet Treats.
 You have come to the right place if you have a sweet tooth.
-In the Cambodian Market, you can try various sweet treats like sweet soups and grilled banana.
+In the Cambodian Market, you can try various sweet treats like sweet soups and grilled bananas.
 The price range is from VND 10,000 to VND 20,000.

 While Ho Thi Ky Flower Market, one of the most famous flower markets in Ho Chi Minh City, will not fail to entertain you with the joy of shopping and of looking at beautiful flowers, Cambodian Market will let you to another world of interesting and delicious cuisine from a neighbor country of Vietnam.
-Like other local markets, you will find them crowded in the morning, but they are no less exciting in the evening with hotpots and continuously merchandise of fresh flowers.
+Like other local markets, you will find them crowded in the morning, but they are no less exciting in the evening with hotpots and continuous merchandise of fresh flowers.